Logo

 The academic pipeline is haemorrhaging women.
 Parental leave is a pinch point in women’s careers, and the scale of these losses can be directly tied to the level of maternity support – yet support provided for academic mothers in the UK varies wildly, from brilliant to dire.
 As a group of UK academics who have recently navigated maternity leave, we have felt this first-hand.
 Below we draw on some of the best – and worst – practices we have experienced, propose six actions in response that can support academic parents and highlight the consequences of neglecting them.

-Although we come from diverse backgrounds we are all white, able-bodied, straight, birth mothers – in other words, those the system presumably had in mind – so the issues will be felt only more keenly by those from minoritised or marginalised groups in STEM, who feel the weight of structural inadequacies more strongly.
+Although we come from diverse backgrounds, we are all white, able-bodied, straight birth mothers – in other words, those the system presumably had in mind – so the issues will be felt only more keenly by those from minoritised or marginalised groups in STEM, who feel the weight of structural inadequacies more strongly.

 1. Provide transparent mechanisms for fair access to benefits

 Organising maternity leave is complex, stressful and isolating.
 It may seem obvious, but clear HR guidance is vital – and often lacking.
-For some of us, poor guidance led to weeks liaising between funders, payroll, HR, relying on colleagues with past experience and, in some shocking instances, missing out on benefits we were entitled to.
+For some of us, poor guidance led to weeks liaising between funders, payroll and HR, relying on colleagues with past experience and, in some shocking instances, missing out on benefits we were entitled to.
 It needn’t be this hard.
 At the University of Edinburgh, organising leave is as simple as consulting a spreadsheet.

 2. Provide adequate maternity pay

 Leave is essential for the physical and mental health of the mother, allowing time to recover and establish parent-child bonds before they return to work.
 The discrepancy in maternity leave allowance across UK universities is huge.
-The University of Oxford allows a generous 26 weeks at full pay, but most other universities offer 4-18 weeks.
+The University of Oxford allows a generous 26 weeks at full pay, but most other universities offer four to 18 weeks.
 Shockingly, 7 per cent still offer zero weeks of full-salary replacement.
 Low entitlements force mothers back to work sooner – a problem exacerbated by the fact that most academics live far from family care networks.

-SPL allows parents to flexibly share 50 weeks of entitled leave.
+Shared parental leave (SPL) allows parents to flexibly share 50 weeks of entitled leave.
 However, uptake remains low.
 Sharing leave is critical to gender equality.
 Partners (often fathers) get to take a turn as primary carer, leading to a better share of home responsibilities in the long term and levelling the gender playing field in terms of career breaks.
 But it’s crucial that SPL is viable (by ensuring SPL benefits match those of maternity entitlements) and accessible (by raising awareness of these benefits).
 But universities could go one better – providing paternity pay without requiring mothers to give up their leave.
 Now that would be revolutionary.

 4. Invest in formal maternity cover support networks